Hernando de Talavera: Royal councilor

 In the early 1470s, his religious writings and reform efforts brought him to the attention of the newly-crowned queen, Isabel I of Castile.
 Cardinal Pedro González de Mendoza, a key supporter of Isabel, may have introduced Talavera to the court.
 By 1475, Talavera became Isabel's confessor and in January, 1476, he presented her with a treatise, "How all loyal Christians should renew their spirits during Advent."
 More than just an Advent sermon, it was both an inspirational spiritual tract and a politically astute guide that had a lifelong influence on queen's approach to her reign.

 Talavera also served on the royal council and was relied upon to undertake important assignments for the Crown.
 In 1479 he was sent to Portugal to ensure that Isabel's rival, Juana of Castile, entered a convent as previously agreed.
 He also headed a commission to look at royal prerogatives in the Canary Islands.
-At Isabel's request, Talavera mentored a young Juan Rodríguez de Fonseca who later became the powerful, defacto minister of Spain's emerging colonial empire.
+At Isabel's request, Talavera mentored a young Juan Rodríguez de Fonseca who later became the powerful de facto minister of Spain's emerging colonial empire.

 In 1485, when Christopher Columbus approached the Spanish Crown to propose his voyage of discovery, Talavera was likely one of his first contacts at court.
 He facilitated an introduction between Columbus and Isabel around 1486 and was instructed by the queen to establish a commission to investigate the feasibility of the Columbus proposal.
 The commission seems to have met only intermittently and it was not until 1490 that the board recommended against the plan.
 Later, in 1492, Fernando and Isabel overrode the board's decision and decided to sponsor Columbus.

 Talavera was appointed to the bishopric of Ávila in 1486.
 The population in Ávila included prominent Jewish and mudéjar communities.
 His experience in dealing with these religious minorities would later influence his approach to the Muslim population in Granada when he became archbishop there.